atapas/anchors/README.md

 ### The `href` attribute
 The `href` attribute is used to specify the link target.

+- Link to a page to another website:
 ```html
 <a href="https://example.com">Click me</a>
 ```

+- Link to a page to a section of the same website:
 ```html
 <a href="#news">Go to the News section</a>